zlarsen/zlarsen.github.io/_posts/2015-04-14-mysql-permissions-tips.md

 ```

 Now that we have created the MySQL views, we can start to create all the users and grant them their MySQL permissions.
-To create a user it is very easy.
+To create a user it is very easy:

 ```
 CREATE user Bob identified by 'password';